rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

 Without a doubt, this is
  [Satoshi Nakamoto](https://satoshi.nakamotoinstitute.org/)'s
  greatest innovation.
-Unlike all prior attempts at digital currency, this is why Bitcoin worked, and continues to work.
+Unlike all prior attempts at digital money, this is why Bitcoin worked, and continues to work.
 This is why Bitcoin is not and never was